×

 If you have not spent a lot of time in Kamogawa, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kamogawa, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kamogawa for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 You would also be responsible for maintenance and repair costs.
 If you're not ready for these financial commitments, or if you're unsure about your long-term plans, renting might be a better option.
 Renting a home in Kamogawa offers more flexibility.
 It's a good option if you're planning to stay for a shorter period or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it typically requires less upfront money than buying a home.
 However, renting doesn't allow you to build equity, and you may face annual rent increases.
 You also have less control over your living space, as you can't make significant changes without the landlord's permission.
 In conclusion, whether you should buy or rent a home in Kamogawa, Japan, depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to weigh the pros and cons of each option before making a decision," replied a member in Kamogawa.
+It's important to weigh the pros and cons of each option before making a decision," explained one expat living in Kamogawa, Japan.

 What cultural faux pas should I try to avoid making in Kamogawa?